 served on a submarine; David Stevens, an American soldier; Jean Cox,

-a British citizen, Rene Bernier, who displayed the Jeep and artifacts; and
+a British citizen, Rene Bernier, who displayed the Jeep and artifacts;

 Richard Delano, who spoke about World War II from a child's